-We partnered with the Wallace Centre on a Value Chain Skills series of 4 webinars.
+The Greenbelt Fund partnered with the Wallace Centre on Value Chain Skills series, and most recently we partnered with the Greenbelt Foundation on a series of agricultural-focused webinars.
 Did you miss them?
 No worries, they’re posted here for your reference!

 Value Chain Coordination: Making Matches